t-scholtz/EchoMind/README.md

 ` wget -e robots=off -R "index.html*" -N -nH -l inf -r --no-parent https://media.talkbank.org/ca/GulfWar/ ` - *this used to be in the pdf, but then they removed it*

 The medical cases will require a username and password to access.
 Prof. Xu has one, but we are working on getting our own.

+# How to use

+After cloning the repo and downloading + installing the required software, you should be good to go.
+To run the script, place the audio files you wish to anaylise in the InputAudioData under the correct section.
+The run the script using the command

+` python speechProcess.py `

+There is also a verbose mode,

+` python speechProcess.py --verbose`